samueltripp/samueltripp.github.io/_pages/other/projects.md

 Lauren's newsletter, [Keats-Free Zone](https://tinyletter.com/KFZ), always brightens my day when it lands in my inbox.

 Eric's project on [Biodiversity in Vermont](https://storymaps.arcgis.com/collections/3bce9804f297409badc0833c40989552) inspires me to look at the world with fresh eyes.
+Much of this work has been compiled into [Our Better Nature](https://www.amazon.com/Our-Better-Nature-Excursions-Biodiversity-ebook/dp/B0B1VPXGHJ).

 I love hearing people talk about topics they are passionate and knowledgeable about, especially if I know nothing about them.
 [Keelia](https://doulakeelia.com/) does that with her co-host Ajira on [Doula Stories](https://www.doulastories.com/).